-Physical abuse in a relationship is real and it is far more common than many believe.
+Physical abuse in a relationship is real and it is far more common than what many believe.
 It is also devastating and life-altering.
 And most importantly – it happens in silence.
-It remains invisible to the outside world, often until it is too late to fix anything.
-Whether you yourself or someone you know and care about, suffers from physical abuse in a relationship, people in a physically abusive relationship at time are unaware of what is considered physical abuse or what is physical abuse?
-Here are a few illuminating facts about physical abuse in relationships and some physical abuse facts.
+It often remains invisible to the outside world, sometimes until it is too late to fix anything.

 1. Physical abuse in a relationship is more than just battering

-Physical violence is the most apparent form of abuse, but it rarely happens in a relationship where there is no emotional or verbal abuse as well.
 And any abuse from the person that we were expecting would treat us kindly and protect us from harm is a ruinous experience.
-But when we add physically aggressive behavior to the emotional torture and verbal insults in a “love” relationship, it becomes a living hell.
+But when we add physically aggressive behavior to the emotional torture and verbal insults in a relationship, it becomes a living hell.

 3. Physical abuse in a relationship often develops gradually